-We will work on a simple isotropic Gaussian dataset of $N=1000$ points in dimension $d=2, 20$ or $100$.
-A percentage $q$ of the $N$ points are drawn as outliers (uniformly in the ambient space and far from the Gaussian mean).
-An instance of such a dataset in $d=2$ dimensions, and with $q=0.01$ is shown in Fig.~\ref{fig:2d_Gaussian}a.
+\textbf{Experiments with $1$-means.} We will work on a simple isotropic Gaussian data set of $n=1000$ points in dimension $d=2, 20$ or $100$.
+A percentage $q$ of the $n$ points are drawn as outliers (uniformly in the ambient space and far from the Gaussian mean).
+An instance of such a data set in $d=2$ dimensions, and with $q=0.01$ is shown in Figure~\ref{fig:2d_Gaussian}a.